 When It’s Cold, Cows Hold — The Over-Milking Effect

 As the days get shorter and the mornings turn frosty, the first ones to feel the change aren’t the milkers or the cows, it’s the calves.
 A newborn calf has almost no fat reserve and relies on environmental warmth and colostrum energy to stay healthy.
-When the temperature drops below 60°F, a calf’s body has to work harder just to maintain normal temperature, energy that could otherwise go toward growth and immunity.
+When temperatures drop below 60 degrees F, a calf’s body must work harder just to maintain core body temperature, energy that could otherwise be directed toward growth, immune development, and disease resistance.

 That’s where the Hugs Calf Jacket makes a difference.